ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 ## Color Generation
 For the avatar images, I decided that each avatar would have a given color from some given set of possible colors.
 At first I figured that I could make use of the fact that each of the digits in the seed values was hexidecimal, so I decided to have 8 different possible colors.

 In order to generate the color I decided to take the first two digits of the seed, average them into one hexidecimal digit, and have each color correspond to two of the possible resulting digits.
 However, after using ghci to generate a bunch of colors from a list of seeds I found that the statistical distribution of the colors chosen tended to be heavily focused on one specific color.
-Almost half of the seeds I fould feed into the color choosing function I had writen would yield orange.[^color-stats]
+Almost half of the seeds I would feed into the color choosing function I had writen would yield orange.[^color-stats]

 I only later realized that the issue was caused by an incorrect averaging of the hexidecimal digits, as averaged the values returned using `ord` from `Data.Char` and mapped them to the returned values of `ord` on the hexidecimal digits.
 The values of `ord '9'` and `ord 'a'` are not next to each other.[^color]